jwalke22/vscode-docs/docs/remote/ssh-tutorial.md

 1. Install an [OpenSSH compatible SSH client](/docs/remote/troubleshooting.md#installing-a-supported-ssh-client) (PuTTY is not supported).
 2. Install [Visual Studio Code](https://code.visualstudio.com).
-3. Have an Azure subscription (If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin).
+3. If creating a Linux VM with Azure: Have an Azure subscription (If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin).

 ### Install the extension